Nana7782/Project-News-API/readme.md

-# The Nana Global News
+# The Nana Global Times

 coded using https://newsapi.org/